Director, Center for the Study of Popular Music

 Hip-Hop Revolution: The Culture and Politics of Rap, Lawrence: University Press of Kansas, 2007.
 Winner of the W.E.B.
 Du Bois Book Prize, North East Black Studies Alliance (2008)

-Black Power: Radical Politics and African American Identity, Baltimore: The Johns Hopkins University Press, 2004.
+Black Power: Radical Politics and African American Identity, Baltimore: Johns Hopkins University Press, 2004.
 Winner of an “Outstanding Academic Title,” Choice Magazine, (2005) Updated with a new Preface (2019).

 The Civil Rights Movement: Problems in American Civilization, editor.
 Boston: Houghton Mifflin Company, 2003.